CapedCrusader03/opencv-projects/README.md

 # opencv-projects

-All the below mini-projects use OpenCV library for this purpose.
+All the below mini-projects use OpenCV library.

 1) Date_time_resolution : This mini-project emphasises on printing the resolution of the camera and the current date and time.
 The original video is in RGB format, but it is converted to grayscale.